Skip to content

 Kyle Rayner Reading Order (Green Lantern)

-Editor Kevin Dooley was faced with dropping sales and decided to let go of Hal Jordan, now considered a hero from a bygone era but a lot of readers, and introduced a new Green Lantern for the 1990s.
-As it was the era of the Death of Superman and backbreaking Batman, the trend was destruction and Hal (and Coast City) had to be destroyed to let an All-New Green Lantern take his place.
+Editor Kevin Dooley was faced with dropping sales and decided to let go of Hal Jordan, now considered a hero from a bygone era by a lot of readers, and introduced a new Green Lantern for the 1990s.
+As it was the era of the Death of Superman and backbreaking Batman, the trend was destruction, and Hal (and Coast City) had to be destroyed to let an All-New Green Lantern take his place.

 In Green Lantern (vol. 3) #48, writer Ron Marz and artist Darryl Banks introduced Kyle Rayner, a freelance comic book artist working in Los Angeles.
 Unlike Hal Jordan, Kyle was not a fearless and somewhat perfect hero.
 In fact, he had his problems and knew fear, but it was his capacity to overcome it that led Ganthet to give him what was at the time the last working Green Lantern power ring.